Deploying bundled applications

 Start your application servers as usual, and your application will use your bundled environment with the exact same gems you use in development.

-If you have run bundle package
+If you have run bundle package, the cached

 gems will be used automatically.